pakesson/tt_simon_spi/docs/info.md

 ### Using with MicroPython on the TT Demo Board

 The Tiny Tapeout demo board includes an RP2350 running MicroPython, which can be used to test this project.

+The full code below can also be found in `micropython/micropython_example.py`.

 First, set up some utility functions:
 ```python